Investigating Demographic Bias in Brain MRI Segmentation: A Comparative Study of Deep-Learning and Non-Deep-Learning Methods: Introduction

 \enluminure{R}{esearchers} have widely adopted deep-learning-based models as state-of-the-art approaches in medical image computing.
 However, these models may display biased predictions for individuals with different protected attributes, such as sex, age, and race~\citep{Xu2024}.

 When a model performs worse for specific subgroups, the downstream clinical implications can be significant, potentially leading to misdiagnosis or underdiagnosis for patients within those groups.
 Examining and mitigating these biases is paramount to achieving equitable healthcare outcomes.
-For instance, \citet{Stanley2022} studied differences in the performances of models predicting the sex of patients using MR images and observed differences between white and black children. \citet{Frazier2008} studied how diagnosis and sex affect brain regions in early-onset bipolar disorder and schizophrenia.
-Using magnetic resonance imaging, they found that both factors influence amygdalar and hippocampal volumes, with differences between men and women.
+For instance, \citet{Stanley2022} studied differences in the performances of models predicting the sex of patients using magnetic resonance imaging (MRI) and observed differences between white and black children. \citet{Frazier2008} studied how diagnosis and sex affect brain regions in early-onset bipolar disorder and schizophrenia.
+Using MRI, they found that both factors influence amygdalar and hippocampal volumes, with differences between men and women.
 The study underscores the critical importance of accounting for sex differences in brain studies related to mental health.

 Several factors contribute to bias in medical image computing.
 One fact is the inherent anatomical differences between men and women.
 In a recent study, \citet{Dibaji2024} evaluated how these sex-based anatomical differences in brain MRI data influence the performance of sex classification models.
 They analyzed saliency maps of the models to determine the regions most influential in driving sex classification.
 Furthermore, \citet{Isamah2010} demonstrated the differences in volumes of brain structures between various racial groups.